microsoft/fluentui-blazor/README.md

 The `Microsoft.Fast.Components.FluentUI` package provides a set of [Blazor](https://blazor.net) component wrappers around Microsoft's official FluentUI Web Components.
 The FluentUI Web Components are built on [FAST](https://www.fast.design/) and work in every major browser.
 To get up and running with `Microsoft.Fast.Components.FluentUI` see the Getting Started section below.

+The source for the library is hosted in the [Fast Blazor](https://github.com/microsoft/fast-blazor) repository at GitHub.
+Documentation on the components is available at the [demo site](https://aka.ms/fluentui-blazor) and at [docs.microsoft.com](https://docs.microsoft.com/en-us/fluent-ui/web-components/).

 The source for `@fluentui/web-components` is hosted in the [Fluent UI](https://github.com/microsoft/fluentui/tree/master/packages/web-components) mono-repository.
 Documentation on the components is available on [docs.microsoft.com](https://docs.microsoft.com/en-us/fluent-ui/web-components/).

 ## Getting Started

-To get started using the Fluent UI Web Components for Blazor, you will first need to install [the official Nuget package for Fluent UI](https://www.nuget.org/packages/Microsoft.Fast.Components.FluentUI/).
+To get started using the Fluent UI Web Components for Blazor, you will first need to install [the official Nuget package for Fluent UI](https://www.nuget.org/packages/Microsoft.Fast.Components.FluentUI/) in the project you would like to use the library and components.
 You can use the following command:

 ```shell
 dotnet add package Microsoft.Fast.Components.FluentUI